naeemahmadV/ims-agent/PrivacyPolicy.md

 ### Analytics

 We use [Sentry](https://sentry.io/privacy/) for crash reports.
 This helps us improve the app and fix bugs.
-Tockler will collect sanitized technical data, including device and operating system information, which will help us understand why IMS Agent has crashed.
+Tockler will collect sanitized technical data, including device and operating system information, which will help us understand why IMSAgent has crashed.
 We do not collect the IP address or a unique identifier of the user.

 ### Consent

-By using IMS Agent, you agree to our privacy policy.
+By using IMSAgent, you agree to our privacy policy.

 ### Contact

-If you have questions regarding the privacy policy, please email <ims-agent@gmail.com>.
+If you have questions regarding the privacy policy, please email <imsagent@gmail.com>.